How to learn singing: Expert advice for beginners

 Diction: Singing clearly

-When you sing, it’s important for the audience to hear the words clearly.
+When you sing, the audience needs to hear the words clearly.
 You don’t want to sound like you’re mumbling through a song, right?
 This is where diction comes in.

 Clear diction also helps with emotional delivery, as the audience can understand and feel the lyrics.